handpoint/handpoint.github.io/index.md

       id: "omnienabled"
       ariacontrol: settings
       image: https://handpoint.imgix.net/Website%20refresh%20photos/product-images/OmniEnabled_HiLite.png
-      description: "Handpoint's PCI-P2PE mobile terminals with tokenization integrations and web POS APIs are used today by merchants at the forefront: showrooming, membership models, online refunds, unified omni-commerce merchant accounts, high-touch retail, online booking with face-to-face payments, and more.
+      description: "Handpoint PCI-P2PE mobile terminals with tokenization integrations and web POS APIs are used today by merchants at the forefront: showrooming, membership models, online refunds, unified omni-commerce merchant accounts, high-touch retail, online booking with face-to-face payments, and more.
 Handpoint's flexible platform enables us to build new solutions for your opportunities.
 If you are an ecommerce acquirer, we can take you to omni with a seamless card present platform and deep expertise.
 In the world of nextgen acquiring, where will mobile take you?"
       buttontxt: "Payment Types"
       buttonlink: "/acquirers#omni-enabled"
     - title: SmartPOS